scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Early access builds of JDK 18, a non-LTS release, are already available.

-We will ship basic JDK 18 support in Scala 2.13.7 (and the same support has already shipped in 2.12.15).
-The needed fixes are already available in nightly builds of 2.13.
+Initial support for JDK 18 is included in Scala 2.13.7 and 2.12.15.

 ## GraalVM Native Image compatibility notes